MateoPeri/Helyx-Submission/README.md

 ## How we built it
 We used the databases provided by the IMIDA, the Murcian Institute of Agrarian R+D.
 These databases were composed of weather data picked up by several weather stations in our region.
 Most results date back to January 2000, and go up to December 2018.
 So we had plenty of data to train a model and make good predictions.
-All this data can be found in the data folder in the GitHub repo.
+All this data can be found in the data folder.
 There are 27 CSV files, one for each weather station in the region.
 We were interested primarily on the solar radiation values, as you can use them to calculate how much would a solar panel produce.

 To train the model, we used Facebook Prophet, a library that is commonly used for time series data.
 After much processing of the data and many headaches, we managed to get an accuracy score of 75%, which is not bad.